 Sid's research interests lie in non-equilibrium statistical physics and its applications to a variety of phenomena.
 He has worked extensively on the structure of complex networks, where he has developed new models and new methods to elucidate network structures.
 He has also devoted considerable effort to formulate and solve physics-based models of social dynamics.
 He continues to investigate problems of phase-ordering kinetics and has advanced our understanding of zero-temperature coarsening in Ising and Potts models.
 Sid has an enduring interest in diffusion processes and their applications in the natural world and in stochastic transport processes in disordered porous media.
 As part of this latter line of research, he investigates fundamental aspects of first-passage processes.

-Sid has published more than 250 articles in major peer-reviewed journals, as well as two books: the monograph A Guide to First-Passage Processes (Cambridge Univ.
+Sid has published more than 300 articles in major peer-reviewed journals, as well as two books: the monograph A Guide to First-Passage Processes (Cambridge Univ.
 Press, 2001) and the graduate text, jointly with P. L. Krapivsky and E. Ben-Naim, A Kinetic View of Statistical Physics (Cambridge Univ.
 Press, 2010).
-He also a member of the Editorial Board for the Journal of Informetrics, an Associate Editor for the Journal of Statistical Physics, and a Divisional Associate Editor for Physical Review Letters.
+He has served on multiple editorial boards: the Journal of Physics A: Mathematical and General, the American Journal of Physics, and the Journal of Informetrics.
+He also servied as an Associate Editor for the Journal of Statistical Physics and as a Divisional Associate Editor for Physical Review Letters.